Note: This book is reviewed by my husband Jim.

 The United States and Iran have been enemies since the Iranian takeover of the American embassy in 1979.
 Few Americas are aware of how bitter the enmity has been.
 David Crist’s important new book, subtitled “The Secret History of America’s Thirty –Year Conflict with Iran,” outlines the origins and background of the conflict and details the numerous military confrontations that have brought us to the brink of outright war several times.
 Crist is a Marine colonel whose father was a four-star Marine general in charge of the U.S. Central Command, the organization tasked with military operations in the Middle East.
 He has an excellent sense of military tactics and strategy, and describes battlefield and naval confrontations with an aura of authenticity.

-Crist’s narrative begins in 1979 with the overthrow of the Shah, and thus omits a discussion of American participation in the coup that overthrew the government of Mohammad Mosaddegh and installed the Shah in 1953.
+Crist’s narrative begins in 1979 with the overthrow of the Shah, and thus omits a discussion of American participation (via clandestine operations of the CIA) in the coup that overthrew the government of Mohammad Mosaddegh and installed the Shah in 1953.
 This omission is hard to justify; it is an important element in understanding the intense hatred of the United States that motivated Ayatollah Ruhollah Khomeini and many of the students who overran the American Embassy and precipitated the hostage crisis of Jimmy Carter’s presidency.

-The United States was slow to recognize how implacable an enemy the clerical regime in Iran was because the Americans were worried more about Soviet intervention than the rise of an unallied adversary.
+The United States was slow to recognize how implacable an enemy was the clerical regime in Iran (taking over after the Shah’s overthrow) because the Americans were worried more about Soviet intervention than the rise of an unallied adversary.
 Nonetheless, the U.S. clearly sided with Iraq shortly after Saddam Hussein invaded Iran in 1981.
 The U.S. wanted to make sure oil kept flowing through the Persian Gulf and the Straits of Hormuz, despite Iran’s efforts to prevent Iraq’s allies, Kuwait and Saudi Arabia, from using those waters to transport petroleum.
 For several years, the U.S. Navy confronted the Iranian navy (such as it was) in a nasty standoff that has become known as the “tanker war.”

 The actual fighting between the U.S. and Iran has almost always been asymmetric: Iranian speedboats vs. U.S. Navy destroyers, cruisers, or air craft carriers or suicide bombers vs. traditional military.
 But in recent years, Iranian armed and financed surrogates like Hezbollah and Shiite Iraqi insurgents have carried out successful terrorist attacks against American targets.